yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_data_functionalities.md

 ### Configure the Data Module

 Trinity-RFT uses a unified config file to manage all config items.
-For the data module, you need to focus on the `data` section in the config file.
+For the data module, you need to focus on the `data_processor` section in the config file.

 In this example, assume that you need to rank all math questions and corresponding answers by their difficulties.
 So you can set these config items like the following example: